SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/move-db-copies.md

 7. Add all of the database copies that were removed in Step 3.
 For detailed steps, see [Add a mailbox database copy](add-db-copies.md).

-8. On each server that contains a copy of the mailbox database being moved, run the following commands to stop and restart the content index services.
+8. On each server that contains a copy of the mailbox database being moved, run the following command to stop and restart the content index services.

   ```
-  Net stop MSExchangeFastSearch
-  Net start MSExchangeFastSearch
+  Restart-Service MSExchangeFastSearch
   ```

 9. Optionally, enable circular logging by using the [Set-MailboxDatabase](http://technet.microsoft.com/library/a01edc66-bc10-4f65-9df4-432cb9e88f58.aspx) cmdlet, as shown in this example.